systemd/systemd/doc-migration/source/common-variables.rst

    A boolean.
 If true, messages will be prefixed with the current numerical thread ID (TID).

-   Note that the this information is attached as metadata to journal entries anyway.
+   Note that the this :directive:options:const:`information` is attached as metadata to journal entries anyway.
 Including it directly in the message text can nevertheless be convenient when debugging programs.

 .. inclusion-end-marker-do-not-remove log-tid-body